larrykluger/Register-Plus-Redux/readme.txt

 * Can now specify database key for meta fields
 * Remove hack to workaround non-english custom fields
 * Added option for unique invitation codes
-* Improved CSS of Checkbox and Radio fields on standard Wordpress registration page
+* Improved CSS of Checkbox and Radio fields on standard WordPress registration page
 * Converted jQuery for Email Address as Username option to JavaScript DOM commands
 * Added help feature (in progress) for meta fields
 * Changed method of sanitizing user data to preserve percent signs